Brommstein/league_of_leagues_backend/README.md

-# League of Leagues Backend
+# League of Leagues Backend Portion

-Thinkful first capstone
+The server portion of my Thinkful capstone project.